Description of Marine Heatwaves (Spatial Coverage and Integrated Degree Days):

 Values indicate cumulative annual heatwave intensity and duration in a region in degree-days

 Description of Time Series: This time series shows the average integrated degree day value for the Hawaiian Insular LME region.
-During the last five years there has been no trend and values have remained above the 90th percentile of all observed data in the time series.
+During the last five years there has been no trend but the five-year average is above the 90th percentile of all observed data in the time series.

 Indicator Source Information: